timbru31/SilkSpawners/README.md

 # Flag a spawner as already mined to prevent XP duping
 preventXPFarming: true

+# Drops XP only when a spawner is destroyed and not mined via SilkTouch
+dropXPOnlyOnDestroy: false

 # If a spawner is destroyed, should XP be dropped
 destroyDropXP: 0